MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/enable-teams-chat.md

 ---
 title: "Enable or disable Teams chat in Sales Hub | MicrosoftDocs"
-description: "Enable Teams chat to help users effectively collaborate on their Dynamics 365 customer engagement records without having to leave the application." ms.date: 04/20/2022 ms.topic: article
+description: "Enable Teams chat to help users effectively collaborate on their sales records without having to leave the application." ms.date: 04/20/2022 ms.topic: article